Creuna-Oslo/prop-types-csharp/README.md

 Source code of a React component as string.

-#### options: _Object_
+#### <a id="compiler-options"></a>options: _Object_

 **baseClass**: `String`

-Optional base class that generated classes will extend
+Base class that generated classes will extend

 **generator**: `Function` = `lib/stringify/lang/csharp`

-Optional generator.
 Use this if you want to generate something other than C#.
 The Node.js API options are passed to the generator, in addition to `className` (`string`) and `definitions` – an `array` with abstract representations of the component class and any child classes.

 **indent**: `Number` = `2`

 Number of spaces of indentation in generated C# file

 **namespace**: `String`

-Optional namespace to wrap around generated C# class
+Namespace to wrap around generated C# class

 **parser**: `Function` = javascript parser

 What input language to parse.
 Javascript and typescript parsers are exported from the main library.

 ### Example